acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/migration/third-party-modules.md

 Note that due to
-[bug 663480](https://bugzilla.mozilla.org/show_bug.cgi?id=663480), if you add a `dependencies` line to `package.json`, and you use any modules from built-in packages like [addon-kit](packages/addon-kit/addon-kit.html), then you must also declare your dependency on `addon-kit`, like this:
+[bug 663480](https://bugzilla.mozilla.org/show_bug.cgi?id=663480), if you add a `dependencies` line to `package.json`, and you use any modules from built-in packages like [`addon-kit`](packages/addon-kit/addon-kit.html), then you must also declare your dependency on that built-in package, like this:

 <pre>
 "dependencies": ["menuitems", "addon-kit"]